Chapter 18. Production Rollout Checklist¶

 Almost every team has seen some version of this:

-A checklist is useful not because teams are careless.
-It is useful because agent systems create a false sense of readiness very easily.
+The problem is not carelessness.
+The problem is that agent systems create a false sense of readiness very easily.

-A good rollout checklist surfaces hidden gaps before the incident, not after it.
+A good rollout checklist is not there for ceremony.
+It is there to surface hidden gaps before the incident, not after it.

 For an agent platform, there are usually at least seven required blocks:

-If even one of those is not genuinely closed, the system is already exposed to unpleasant surprises.
+If even one of those blocks is not genuinely closed, the system is already exposed to unpleasant surprises.
+That is why rollout should be treated as a convergence question, not as a single green light owned by one team.

 At this layer, it helps to ask very grounded questions: